Pilleow/TowerDefense/README.md

 ## game.py
 This is the main game file.
+If you'd want to convert this game to .exe, you would convert this file.

 ## editor.py
 This is the **level editor** for creating game levels.